awsdocs/amazon-route53-docs/doc_source/domain-register-values-returned.md

 **Expires on**
 The date and time on which the current registration period expires, in Greenwich Mean Time \(GMT\)\.
 The registration period is typically one year, although the registries for some top\-level domains \(TLDs\) have longer registration periods\.
-For the registration and renewal period for your TLD, see [Domains That You Can Register with Amazon Route 53](registrar-tld-list.md)\.
+For the registration and renewal period for your TLD, see [Domains that you can register with Amazon Route 53](registrar-tld-list.md)\.
 For most TLDs, you can extend the registration period by up to ten years\.
-For more information, see [Extending the Registration Period for a Domain](domain-extend.md)\.
+For more information, see [Extending the registration period for a domain](domain-extend.md)\.

 **Domain name status code**
 The current status of the domain\.